 OnePlus 8 and 8 Pro specs

 If there’s one thing we don’t need leaks to tell us it’s that the next OnePlus phones will come with Qualcomm’s Snapdragon 865.
-The new system chip should be announced soon and offer better GPU and CPU performance among other goodies, just like every year.
-8GB of RAM and 128GB of storage for the base versions of the two phones is also a sure bet, although 10GB for the 8 Pro base model won’t surprise us either.
-5G will likely still be available on a separate model in select markets.
-Okay, no major differences so far, let’s dig deeper!
+The new system chip was already announced and offers better GPU and CPU performance among other goodies like an integrated 5G modem.
+8GB of RAM and 128GB of storage for the base versions of the two phones have been seemingly confirmed by leaks.
+Another speed upgrade is coming only to the Pro, which will have LPDDR5 RAM, about 50% faster memory than LPDDR4X and 30% more power-efficient.

 Price and release date